 Growth chart and a diet plan to increase height

-You probably didn’t start thinking about height charts until a doctor pointed at one and said, “They’re in the 40th percentile.”
-And suddenly, that number sticks in your head more than it should.
+You probably never thought twice about height charts until a pediatrician circled a number on one and said something like, “Your child’s in the 40th percentile.”
+And somehow, that single number starts living rent-free in your head.

 1. What Is a Growth Chart and Why It Matters